 Grooming and Maintenance

-Since this Zamia species is hardy and can easily adapt to different growing conditions, it is easy-to-grow and low-maintenance.
+Since this Zamia species is hardy and can easily adapt to different growing conditions, it is easy-to-grow and requires little care.

 How to Propagate Zamia Pumila